wiremoons/opass/README.md

 pool, creating password suggestions and displaying them on the screen for the user to select from.

-The opass program is is written in c, and is a command line / terminal based program.
-It should compile and then run on an platform that supports the c programming language, such as on Windows, Mac and Linux, FreeBSD, etc.
+The opass program is written in c, and is a command line / terminal based program.
+It should compile and then run on a platform that supports the c programming language, such as on Windows, Mac and Linux, FreeBSD, etc.